Gorgias Views: A complete guide to mastering your helpdesk

 That’s where a tool like eesel AI comes in.
 It’s an AI platform that plugs right into your helpdesk, including Gorgias, so you don’t have to switch tools or mess with your existing workflows.

-While Gorgias Views put tickets into the right buckets, eesel's AI Agent can actually read, understand, and fully resolve common customer questions on its own.
+While Gorgias Views put tickets into the right buckets, eesel's AI Agent can actually read, understand, and help resolve common customer questions.
 It learns from your team's past ticket responses to match your brand voice and already knows how to solve your most frequent issues.
 Plus, with a cool simulation mode, you can test it on thousands of your past Gorgias tickets to see your potential automation rate before you even turn it on.
 You can get it running in minutes, not months.

 A quick look at Gorgias pricing

-Gorgias's pricing is mostly based on the number of "billable tickets" your team handles each month.
-A billable ticket is basically any conversation that gets a response, whether it's from a person, a rule, or an AI.
+Gorgias's pricing in 2026 is designed with flexibility in mind, based on the number of "billable tickets" your team handles each month.
+A billable ticket is any conversation that gets a response, whether it's from a person, a rule, or an AI.

 Here’s a simplified breakdown: